OpenIPC/aviateur/README.md

    `SUBSYSTEM=="usb", ATTRS{idVendor}=="0bda", ATTRS{idProduct}=="8812", MODE="0666"` in it.
 2. (Optional) Call `sudo udevadm control --reload-rules`, then reboot (this is definitely required).
 3. Run Aviateur (if you skip step 1 & 2, root privileges are needed to access the adapter).
-4. Select the adapter of the correct USB ID.
-Select your drone channel.
-Select your WFB-NG key.
-Start.

 ### How to run on macOS